Jay-prodesign/akil-main/docs/exec-plans/active/AKI-GIT-001.md

 ## Blocked On

-Nothing — task is implemented and ready for ChatGPT verification.
+Nothing — task is implemented, draft PR is open, and it is ready for ChatGPT verification.

 ## Next Exact Action

-**Repository-native Codex continuity readback** (not product coding): the next engineer (Codex or Claude) picking this up should read, in order, `AGENTS.md` → `docs/engineering/CURRENT_STATE.md` → this execution record → `git log` on `claude/AKI-GIT-001-repo-bootstrap`, and confirm branch name, checkpoint SHA, and scope match what's recorded here.
+**Repository-native Codex continuity readback** (not product coding): the next engineer (Codex or Claude) picking this up should read, in order, `AGENTS.md` → `docs/engineering/CURRENT_STATE.md` → this execution record → `git log` on `claude/AKI-GIT-001-repo-bootstrap` (or PR #1's commit list), and confirm branch name, checkpoint SHA, and scope match what's recorded here.
 No further action is authorized on this task until ChatGPT/Owner verification moves it to `VERIFIED`/`COMPLETED`, or until ChatGPT/Owner assigns a new task (e.g. AKI-BE-001).
 Do not begin backend/product work.
+Do not merge PR #1.

 ## Commit / PR / Evidence

 - Branch: `claude/AKI-GIT-001-repo-bootstrap`
-- PR: _(filled in Finish step below, once opened)_
+- PR: `#1` — `https://github.com/Jay-prodesign/akil-main/pull/1` (Draft, "Not ready", not merged)
-- Checkpoint SHA: _(filled in Finish step below, once committed)_
+- Checkpoint SHA: `2d435f119ea8692a6b38184462374c2f6dd8593f`
-- Changed files: see Scope list above (full list committed on the task branch).
+- Changed files: 16 files, +508/-0 (see PR #1 "Files changed" for the full diff; see Scope list above for the file list).

 ## ChatGPT Verification